July 1, 2022

 The problem of rising obesity among those with sedentary lifestyles has been known for some time.
 Sedentary lifestyles increase the risk of overweight/obesity, diabetes, cholesterol issues, and cardiovascular diseases such as heart attacks and stroke.
-According to a study that analyzes data collected over 15 years, sedentary lifestyles led to earlier death independent of physical activity (2).
-A 2011 study suggested that those in sedentary occupations were sedentary for an average of 11 hours a day (3).
-Based on the CDC survey from 2019, less than 5% of adults walked or biked to work and only 26% of adults reported being physically active in their leisure time (4).
-With the advent of remote work environments in the midst of the COVID-19 pandemic, obesity management among those with desk jobs and sedentary lifestyles has been pushed into focus again.
+A study analyzing data collected over 15 years shows that sedentary lifestyles led to earlier death independent of physical activity (2).
+A 2011 study suggested that those in sedentary occupations were sedentary for an average of 11 hours daily (3).
+Based on the CDC survey 2019, less than 5% of adults walked or biked to work, and only 26% reported being physically active in their leisure time (4).
+With the advent of remote work environments amid the COVID-19 pandemic, obesity management among those with desk jobs and sedentary lifestyles has been pushed into focus again.

 Vending machines with easy access to empty calorie snacks like chocolates and chips are a big nuisance in offices from an obesity standpoint.
 When a snack is within reaching distance of your desk, it is difficult to avoid it.
-Such snacks are high in sugar and low in fiber and proteins, which can lead to very quick weight gain.
+Such snacks are high in sugar and low in fiber and proteins, which can lead to rapid weight gain.
 Workplaces should prioritize making healthier snacking options available in vending machines.
-Opt for protein bars instead of snickers or packets of trail mixes and nuts instead of potato chips.
-Sodas are a big source of empty calories so switching to diet sodas or sugar-free energy drinks is an alternate solution to prevent weight gain amongst employees.
+Opt for protein bars instead of Snickers or packets of trail mixes and nuts instead of potato chips.
+Sodas are a significant source of empty calories, so switching to diet sodas or sugar-free energy drinks is an alternate solution to prevent weight gain among employees.

-Most larger workplaces have cafeterias that are frequented by employees.
-Pasta, potatoes, pizzas, and fried food are staples of most cafeterias.
-Instead of serving such high carbohydrate and calorie-dense foods, providing fresher and lighter alternatives such as salads with light dressings, make-your-own sandwiches, fresh fruits, yogurts, etc., promotes limited calorie intake and better gastrointestinal health.
+Most larger workplaces have cafeterias that employees frequent.
+Pasta, potatoes, pizzas, and fried food are staples of most restaurants.
+Instead of serving high carbohydrate and calorie-dense foods, providing fresher and lighter alternatives such as salads with light dressings, make-your-own sandwiches, fresh fruits, yogurts, etc., promotes limited calorie intake and better gastrointestinal health.

 Encourage Physical Activity

-When spending as much time as we spend at work, it becomes our second home and the work-family becomes a second family.
-Promoting wellness programs amongst all employees as a whole is a great way of incorporating more physical activity.
+When we spend as much time as we spend at work, it becomes our second home, and the work family becomes a second family.
+Promoting wellness programs amongst all employees is an excellent way of incorporating more physical activity.
 Team challenges such as weekly steps or squats are a fun and competitive way of promoting physical activity.
-Managers or team leaders can keep aside 30 mins on workdays for employees to go for a quick walk or workout.
+Managers or team leaders can set aside 30 minutes on workdays for employees to take a quick walk or workout.
 This serves as a break from work to relax and rejuvenate and get you to move more.
 Another strategy to promote activity is providing perks such as gym memberships, discounts for athletic equipment or sought-after stores, or similar benefits.
-Ultimately, when the work environment promotes being physically active, it trickles down to the employee also.
+Ultimately, when the work environment promotes being physically active, it also trickles down to the employee.

 Incorporate Daily Physical Activity

 Any physical activity is better than no physical activity in achieving your weight goal.
 Now that most workplaces have allowed employees back in the office spaces, you can integrate more steps into commuting to work.
 Consider walking or biking to work instead of driving if possible.
-On average, walking for 30 mins burns between 100-175 calories depending on one’s speed.
+On average, walking for 30 mins burns between 100-175 calories, depending on one’s speed.
 Biking burns between 200-700 calories per 30 minutes depending on the speed and body weight (5).
 Parking the car further out in the parking lot will also add to the daily step count.
-Taking the stairs when moving around the workplace, instead of the elevator, is another small but meaningful activity to burn calories.
-Take a break every hour so for a brisk walk around the workplace.
-This would not only give you a break from work and screen time but also expend energy.
+Taking the stairs around the workplace, instead of the elevator, is another small but meaningful activity to burn calories.
+Take a break every hour for a brisk walk around the workplace.
+This would give you a break from work and screen time and expend energy.

 Get a Sit and Stand Desk

-It is common to forget that you have been sitting for hours together once you get absorbed in your work.
-A sit-to-stand desk is a great idea in this case.
-One typically burns 2 extra calories per 15 minutes of standing as compared to sitting (6).
+It is expected to forget that you have been sitting for hours together once you get absorbed in your work.
+A sit-to-stand desk is an excellent idea in this case.
+One typically burns two extra calories per 15 minutes of standing compared to sitting (6).
 So, substituting sitting with standing is a potential solution to prevent weight gain for those stuck at desks all day.

-There are under-desk pedal bikes and ellipticals available online, which can be placed under your work desk.
+Under-desk pedal bikes and ellipticals are available online and under your work desk.
 They come with a wide range of pedal resistance to get a real workout if you choose to do so.
 Pedaling while working adds bonus calories lost throughout the day.
-A study of seated elliptical workstations showed that 50 minutes of pedaling results in roughly 107 additional calories burned in the day (7).
-If sustained over a period of time, this can lead to a 1.1 lb. weight loss.
+A study of seated elliptical workstations showed that 50 minutes of pedaling results in roughly 107 additional calories burned daily (7).
+This can lead to a 1.1 lb. weight loss if sustained over time.
 While that is not much on the surface, every calorie burnt and every pound lost does matter.